 When wondering what job is right for you, the sky's the limit with a career in technology.
 IT is a rapidly expanding field and with our growing reliance on technology, you should only expect it to grow further.
-The U.S. Bureau of Labor Statistics anticipates job availability for computer support analysts to grow 10 percent between 2014 and 2024 and for help desk technicians to grow by 12 percent in the same time period.
+The U.S. Bureau of Labor Statistics anticipates job availability for computer support analysts and help desk technicians to grow by 6% between 2021 and 2031.
 In our uncertain global economy, IT is not only one of the most lucrative and rapidly growing professions, but it's also one of the most stable.

 |Help Desk Technician||Computer Support Analyst|